giacomocavalieri/glam/tutorials/01_gleam_lists.md

 ```

 This tells the pretty printer that, whenever it renders a space as a newline
-when formatting `my_document` it sould also indent it by two spaces.
+when formatting `my_document` it should also indent it by two spaces.
 Let's get back to the `food_i_love` example and see how the rendering changes
 by adding a nesting of two spaces: